PathakDeepak/devcopilot/README.md

 ---

-## 🤝 Contributing

-Issues and PRs are welcome!

----

-## ⭐ If you like this project
+## ⭐ Support

-Give it a star ⭐ on GitHub!
+If this project helps you, please ⭐ star it on GitHub!